 Our Technical Expertise Is Without Par.

-With respect to health and welfare plans, we advise employers, financial institutions, insurance companies, trade associations, and public policy organizations on the full scope of employee health and welfare benefits such as cafeteria plans, medical savings accounts (MSAs), health savings accounts (HSAs), flexible spending arrangements (FSAs), health reimbursement arrangements (HRAs), as well as voluntary employees' beneficiary associations (VEBAs) and other health-financing options.
+With respect to health and welfare plans, we advise public and private employers, financial institutions, insurance companies, trade associations, and public policy organizations on the full scope of employee health and welfare benefits such as cafeteria plans, medical savings accounts (MSAs), health savings accounts (HSAs), flexible spending arrangements (FSAs), health reimbursement arrangements (HRAs), as well as voluntary employees' beneficiary associations (VEBAs) and other health-financing options.
 We are also experts on how ERISA fiduciary and prohibited transaction rules apply to plan and issuer practices and compensation structures.

 In the area of executive compensation, we are experts in all of the rules that govern executive compensation, including Internal Revenue Code sections 162(m), 280G, 409A, 83, and 457A.
-In connection with our strong corporate transactional practice, we regularly assist employers in the design of equity and synthetic equity compensation arrangements, including qualified and nonqualified stock options, stock appreciation rights (SARs), profits interests, and restricted stock agreements.
+In connection with our strong corporate transactional practice, we regularly assist employers in the design of equity compensation arrangements, including qualified and nonqualified stock options, stock appreciation rights (SARs), profits interests, and restricted stock agreements.
 Members of our team are also well-versed in the evolving rules and best practices under the Dodd-Frank Act and "say on pay."

 Here at Crowell & Moring, we combine together our expert technical knowledge with a strong Washington-centered regulatory practice to bring to bear all available resources to achieve the best results for our clients.